The Grand Tour: History

-The presenting line-up consists of Richard Hammond, James May and Jeremy Clarkson.
+The presenting line-up originally consisted of Richard Hammond, James May and Jeremy Clarkson.

 Clarkson, Hammond and May had been presenters on BBC's Top Gear.
 In May and Clarkson's case they had served as part of the rotating hosts of the original Top Gear, with all three including Hammond being permanent hosts for the 2002 rebooted series from the second series in 2003 (Jason Dawe having presented series one of the rebooted show alongside Clarkson and Hammond instead of May) up to the twenty second series in 2015.
 Under them, the show had an estimated worldwide audience of 350 million, and listed by Guinness World Records as the highest-viewed factual television programme.
 Due to several incidents involving Clarkson, the BBC chose not to renew Clarkson's contract with the show in March 2015.
 Both May and Hammond affirmed they would not return to Top Gear without Clarkson, even though the BBC offered them lucrative salaries to remain on for additional series.
 Along with their departure, their long-time producer and Clarkson's classmate Andy Wilman also opted to leave at this time.
 BBC retooled the show for 2016, bringing in a new line up of hosts.

 Shortly after his separation from the BBC, Clarkson stated his intent to start a new car show, saying "I have lost my baby but I shall create another.
 I don't know who the other parent will be or what the baby will be like."
 Rumours that Clarkson, Hammond, and May were developing a new show through discreet meetings with various networks emerged starting in April 2015.
 These rumours pointed to a potential American broadcaster, as the terms of Clarkson's non-compete clause with the BBC stipulated he could not make a rival car show with a BBC competitor, such as ITV.
 Among those that had been approached included Netflix, who felt Clarkson's team wanted too much money for what they were worth, and BT Sport, believing this show would be a better fit on a network with a more global reach.